krsacme/blog-content-hugo/content/post/ffu-ovs-dpdk.md

 In newton, the OvS-DPDK service definition is in `puppet/services/neutron-ovs-dpdk-agent.yaml` file.
-And in queens, with the implementation of containers, the containerized version of the Ovs-DPDK service definition has to be used, which is available in file `docker/services/neutron-ovs-dpdk-agent.yaml`.
+And in queens, with the implementation of containers, the containerized version of the OvS-DPDK service definition has to be used, which is available in file `docker/services/neutron-ovs-dpdk-agent.yaml`.